jmussett/CSharpComposer/README.md

 Automatically generated from the [Syntax Rules](https://github.com/dotnet/roslyn/blob/main/src/Compilers/CSharp/Portable/Syntax/Syntax.xml) defined by the Roslyn Compiler.

+## Installation

+Feel free to checkout the solution and use it directly.

+I plan to release a nuget package once minor issues have been resolved.

 ## Usage

 The entry point to CSharpComposer is the **CSharpFactory** class, which can be used for constructing any kind of syntax node.